Charge Schedule Optimization and Infrastructure Planning for Solar-Integrated Electric Bus Transit Systems: Preliminaries

 The figure illustrates that charging opportunities 1 and 2 occur between service trips, whereas overnight charging occurs during charging opportunity 3.
 The energy levels for the service trips are marked in purple; charging activities are shown in red (grid-powered), dark blue (solar-powered), and light blue (both grid- and solar-powered); and idling after trips or during charging opportunities is depicted in yellow.
 Note that solar-powered charging indicates that the bus is solely charged using solar energy, and the BESS has no residual energy left from the grid.

 The figure also illustrates the CAG charging strategy for a bus where the operator encounters a dilemma to either charge at the end-stop of trip 2 or the start-stop of trip 3 when charging stations are available at both places.
-The CAG strategy assumes that charging opportunity $1$ is assigned to trip 2's end-stop instead of trip 3's start-stop.
+The CAG strategy assumes that charging opportunity $1$ is assigned to trip 2's end-stop and not to trip 3's start-stop.
+Note that the CAG strategy intentionally restricts spatial flexibility by prioritizing charging at trip end-stops, thereby avoiding additional charging location selection decisions.
+We make this choice to help retain a high-resolution (one-minute) time discretization in the CSP to accurately capture charge opportunities during layovers in schedules and ToU electricity price variations.

 The bus charges at charging opportunity 1 and deadheads to the start-stop of the next trip, arriving exactly at its departure time.
 This assumption helps eliminate additional decisions on when buses should deadhead to the next trip's start location and allows casting the CSP as an LP instead of an MILP, thus improving its tractability.
 We assume that charging rates may vary over time, as shown in the plots at the upper level of the figure.
 In other words, the energy supplied during a charging opportunity may be split non-uniformly.
 The energy consumption rate for service and deadheading trips (see $r_1^{\scenario}, r_{2}^{\scenario}, r_{23}^{\scenario}, \ldots, r_5^{\scenario}$) can vary depending on the average ambient temperature during the trip, its length, and travel time.
 Note that the slopes are related to $\energyTrip{\tripIndexI}$ and $\energyDeadhead{\tripIndexI}{\tripIndexJ}$ mentioned in Table \ref{tab:notations_cs}.
 In practice, the energy consumption rates for a service/deadheading trip need not be constant.
 We simplify it in our model since these rates have no bearing on the CSP decisions.